What is the Language Spoken in Thailand?

 With over 50 million people, Thailand is the 20th most populous country in the world.
 What’s more, the English language is the most widely spoken second language in Thailand.
-This is due to several factors, including the country’s history, its proximity to other English-speaking countries, and its commitment to education.
+This is due to several factors, including the country’s history, proximity to other English-speaking countries, and educational commitment.

 A significant reason why the English language is so widely spoken in Thailand is because of the country’s history.
-For centuries, Thailand was under the rule of various empires, including the British and the Americans.
+For centuries, Thailand was ruled by various empires, including the British and the Americans.
 As a result, the English language became entrenched in Thai society.
 Even after Thailand gained independence, the English language continued to be taught in schools and used in the government and business sectors.

 Another reason why English is so widely spoken in Thailand is because of the country’s proximity to other English-speaking countries.
 Thailand is in Southeast Asia, home to several English-speaking nations, such as Singapore, Malaysia, and the Philippines.
 This makes it easy for Thais to interact with people from other English-speaking countries.

-Chinese is spoken by a large number of people in Thailand.
+A large number of people in Thailand speak Chinese.
 It is one of the most popular languages in the country.
 There are many reasons for this, including the fact that Thailand has many Chinese immigrants and the two countries have a lot of trade and cultural ties.
-One of the main reasons that Chinese is so prevalent in Thailand is a large number of Chinese immigrants in the country.
+One of the main reasons that Chinese is so prevalent in Thailand is the large number of Chinese immigrants.
 Many of these immigrants come from southern China, and they bring with them their language and culture.
 This has made Chinese one of the most commonly spoken languages in Thailand.

 Burmese spoken in Thailand is a language that is spoken by the ethnic Burmese people who live in Thailand.
 There are an estimated 300,000 Burmese speakers in Thailand, making it one of the largest Burmese-speaking communities outside of Myanmar.
 The Burmese language is a member of the Sino-Tibetan language family and is closely related to other languages spoken in Southeast Asia, such as Thai and Lao.

-Burmese spoken in Thailand has been influenced by the Thai language, as well as by other languages spoken in the region, such as Mon and Karen.
+Burmese spoken in Thailand has been influenced by Thai and other languages spoken in the region, such as Mon and Karen.
 As a result, the Burmese spoken in Thailand is not identical to the Burmese spoken in Myanmar.
 However, the two varieties of Burmese are mutually intelligible, meaning that speakers of one type can understand speakers of the other.

 How difficult is it to learn Thai?